frimpongemanuele/HomeLab/docs/cybersecurity.md

 Snapshot
 ```

-Snapshots are not backups, but they provide useful protection against configuration mistakes and failed upgrades.
+Snapshots are not backups, but they provide fast recovery from:

+- Failed upgrades
+- Broken configuration changes
+- Service regressions
+- Administrative mistakes

 ---

-## 8. Backup Strategy
+## 11. Backup Strategy

 The HomeLab currently uses multiple backup mechanisms.